linux-cultist/venv-selector.nvim/docs/USAGE.md

 <details>
 <summary>🐧 Linux and macOS config example</summary>
 <br>
-You can use relative paths here to specify search location, but make sure to use `--full-path` so `fd` always gives you back an absolute path to the results.
+You can use relative paths here to specify search location, but make sure to use `fd --full-path` so `fd` always gives you back an absolute path to the results.

 ```lua
 search = {